Frequently Asked Questions

 Can the Standard be applied to small-cap companies?

 Yes.
-The draft Standard comprises of 24 Performance Areas with requirements grouped into three distinct levels: foundational, good and leading practice.
-Foundational Practice is a starting point for conformance with minimum industry standards on which a facility can build on and improve their performance over time.
-It is an ‘entry point’ for companies who are committed to transparency and responsible mining practices and will need additional time or resources to reach Good Practice.
+The draft Standard comprises of 24 Performance Areas with requirements grouped into three distinct levels: Towards Good Practice, Good Practice and Leading Practice.
+Towards Good Practice is a starting point for conformance with minimum industry standards on which a Facility can build on and improve their performance over time.
+It is an ‘entry point’ for Facilities who are committed to transparency and responsible mining practices and will need additional time or resources to reach Good Practice.
 The draft Standard is designed to provide a framework for companies to follow, supporting companies of all sizes who are interested in improving their performance and transparency.
+Importantly, Towards Good Practice Level is not a destination and there are no Performance Claims or “certifications” at Towards Good Practice Level.

 Can the Standard be applied to companies focusing on exploration?

-Some performance areas are especially relevant to exploration, notably number 4 on New Projects, Expansions and Resettlement.
-However, almost all the performance areas have aspects that are relevant to companies involved in exploration, as they set out the practices that responsible mining companies ought to follow at any stage of the mining life cycle.
-Failure to establish sound practices with respect to Indigenous Peoples, biodiversity, local communities or many other performance areas from the outset runs contrary to establishing a foundational basis for responsible mining practices.
-However, the systems and processes in place during exploration are unlikely to be sufficiently mature to demonstrate conformance to Good Practice level, nor may the resources be available to do so.
-Additionally, the assurance process is built to be applied at operational facilities and assurance could only take place once the facility is up and running.
+Some Performance Areas (PAs) are especially relevant to exploration, notably PA4 on New Projects, Expansions and Resettlement.
+However, almost all the Performance Areas have aspects that are relevant to Facilities involved in exploration, as they set out the practices that responsible mining companies ought to follow at any stage of the mining life cycle.
+Failure to establish sound practices with respect to Indigenous Peoples, biodiversity, local communities or many other Performance Areas from the outset runs contrary to establishing a basis for responsible mining practices.
+However, the systems and processes in place during exploration are unlikely to be sufficiently mature to demonstrate conformance to Good Practice Level, nor may the resources be available to do so.
+Additionally, the Assurance Process is built to be applied at operational Facilities and assurance could only take place once the Facility is up and running.

 What level of assurance will be required?

-The proposed assurance process clearly lays out the detailed expectations of assurance providers.
-At the completion of the assurance process, the assurance provider will prepare an assurance report that clearly presents the facility level assured ratings for each Performance Area included in the scope of the assurance.
-The assurance report must be produced using the template in the assurance process.
-The website of the Standard will include the assured ratings as well as the assurance report for each facility that has undergone assurance.
+The proposed Assurance Process clearly lays out the detailed expectations of Assurance Providers.
+At the completion of the Assurance Process, the Assurance Provider will prepare an Assurance Report that clearly presents the Facility level assured ratings for each Performance Area included in the scope of the assurance and identify any gaps, at the requirement level, that would need to be met to achieve the Good Practice level of performance.
+The Assurance Report must be produced using the template in the Assurance Process.
+The website of the Consolidated Standard will include the assured ratings as well as the Assurance Report for each Facility that has undergone assurance.

-The Standard is designed for implementation principally at the facility level.
+The Standard is designed for implementation principally at the Facility level.
 However, there are also requirements aimed at the corporate level (Performance Area 1: Corporate Requirements, and subsections of Performance Area 8: Diversity, Equity and Inclusion and Performance Area 20: Climate Change).
-It is acceptable to implement a corporate level requirement at the facility level (and vice-versa) as long as the requirement is fully met (and can be verified by an assurance provider).
-An example of a corporate requirement which could be completed at the facility level is the disclosure of mineral revenues (Performance Area 1, requirement 1.3).
-An example of a facility requirement which could be completed at the corporate level is the supply chain due diligence system (Performance Area 3.1).
-Many of the corporate-level requirements, however, cannot be fully implemented at the facility level and therefore require implementation at the corporate level.
+It is acceptable to implement a corporate level requirement at the Facility level (and vice-versa) as long as the requirement is fully met (and can be verified by an Assurance Provider).
+An example of a corporate requirement which could be completed at the Facility level is the disclosure of mineral revenues (Performance Area 1, requirement 1.3).
+Many of the corporate-level requirements, however, cannot be fully implemented at the Facility level and therefore require implementation at the corporate level.

 What stages of the mine life cycle will it apply to?